IBM/monitor-custom-ml-engine-with-watson-openscale/README.md

-# Monitor Custom Machine Learning engine with AI OpenScale
+# Monitor Custom Machine Learning engine with Watson OpenScale

-In this Code Pattern, we will log the payload for a model deployed on custom model serving engine using AI OpenScale python sdk.
-We'll use [Keras to build a deep learning REST API](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html) and then monitor with [AI Open Scale](https://console.bluemix.net/docs/services/ai-openscale/getting-started.html).
+In this Code Pattern, we will log the payload for a model deployed on custom model serving engine using Watson OpenScale python sdk.
+We'll use [Keras to build a deep learning REST API](https://blog.keras.io/building-a-simple-keras-deep-learning-rest-api.html) and then monitor with [Watson Open Scale](https://console.bluemix.net/docs/services/ai-openscale/getting-started.html).

 When the reader has completed this Code Pattern, they will understand how to:

 * Build a custom model serving engine using [Keras](https://keras.io/)
 * Access the custom model using a REST API
-* Log the payload for the model using [AI OpenScale](https://console.bluemix.net/docs/services/ai-openscale/connect-ml.html#connect-ml)
+* Log the payload for the model using [Watson OpenScale](https://console.bluemix.net/docs/services/ai-openscale/connect-ml.html#connect-ml)

 ![](doc/source/images/architecture.png)

 ## Flow

 1. User deploys application server on the IBM Cloud using Kubernetes and Docker.
-2. User creates a Jupyter notebook on Watson Studio and configures AI OpenScale and Compose PostgreSQL.
+2. User creates a Jupyter notebook on Watson Studio and configures Watson OpenScale and Compose PostgreSQL.
-3. AI OpenScale is used to monitor a Machine Learning model for payload logging and quality.
+3. Watson OpenScale is used to monitor a Machine Learning model for payload logging and quality.
 4. The application server is used for scoring the deployed model.

 ## Prerequisites